You are currently viewing 4-day Mendoza itinerary: Best things to do in Mendoza

 How to get to Mendoza

-Mendoza is very well connected with other big cities in Argentina, like Buenos Aires, Cordoba and Bariloche.
+Mendoza is very well connected with other big cities in Argentina, like Buenos Aires, Cordoba, Salta and Bariloche.
 You can travel by bus or plane.
 There is a public bus that goes to the city center from the airport.
 Mendoza is also very well connected with Santiago in Chile.
 It’s just across the mountains and the bus ride is very scenic!

 When to visit Mendoza